IVSoftware/error-number-extension/README.md

     }

 ***
-Finally, call this extension method when any textbox loses focus or receives an Enter key.
+Then call the extension method when any textbox loses focus or receives an Enter key.

     public partial class MainForm : Form, IValidate
     {